South Carolina Public Records Association Constitution and By-Laws

 Article IX Awards

 All regular members are eligible for nomination for the Member of the Year Award, unless they are serving as a current member of the Board of Directors.
-All regular members, both board members and non-board members alike, shall be eligible for nomination for the Lifetime Achievement Award, the Lindy Smith Distinguished Service Award, and the Bob Rogers Innovation Award.
+All regular members, both board members and non-board members alike, shall be eligible for nomination for the Lifetime Achievement Award, the Lindy Smith Distinguished Service Award, the Bob Rogers Innovation Award and the Bob Gilliam Leadership Award.

 The Directors shall have the power by three-quarters vote to alter, amend, or repeal the by-laws or adopt new by-laws, provided that the by-laws at no time shall contain any provision inconsistent with law or the Articles of Incorporation.
 Such changes to the by laws will be presented to the general membership at the annual meeting.
 All such amendments may be altered, amended, or repealed by a majority of the members voting at the business meeting at the annual conference.